ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/create-injection-token.md

 Note that if `token` is passed in and `isRoot: true`, `createInjectionToken` will throw an error.

-### `createNooptInjectionToken`
+### `createNoopInjectionToken`

-As the name suggested, `createNooptInjectionToken` is the same as `createInjectionToken` but instead of factory function, it accepts description and options.
+As the name suggested, `createNoopInjectionToken` is the same as `createInjectionToken` but instead of factory function, it accepts description and options.
 This is useful when we want to create a `multi` token but we do not have a factory function.

 It also **supports a generic type** for the `InjectionToken` that it creates: